Ureteral Obstruction

 What are the symptoms of ureteral obstruction?

 Signs of ureteral obstruction reveal themselves in different ways.
-Patients who have stones may have severe pain.
-When the blockage is gradual and slow, it usually come on slowly and builds over time.
-In some cases symptoms may be mild at first, but can quickly get worse.
+People who have kidney stones obstructing a ureter may have severe pain.
+When the blockage is gradual and slow, it usually comes on slowly and builds over time.
+In some cases, symptoms may be mild at first, but can quickly get worse.
 Symptoms of a blocked ureter or urinary tract obstruction include:

-There are many different reasons why the ureter can become blocked.
+There are many different reasons why your ureter can become blocked.
 Causes of a ureteral obstruction include:

 Diagnosis and Tests